linode/docs/docs/guides/applications/configuration-management/basics/yaml-reference/index.md

 - scalars
 - lists or sequences
-- associative arrays or dictionary or mappings
+- associative arrays or dictionaries

 ### Scalars

-A scalar can be a numeric value, a string of text, or a boolean value like true or false.
+A scalar can be a numeric value, a string of text, or a boolean value like `true` or `false`.
 You can also express a `null` value, which is interpreted as `absent` or `unknown`.

 {{< file "openapi.yaml" >}}
 ...